Lymphangitis Medication

 Medication Summary

-Treat children with lymphangitis with an appropriate antimicrobial agent.
-Analgesics can help control pain, and anti-inflammatory medications can help reduce inflammation and swelling.
+Analgesics can help to control pain in patients with lymphangitis, and anti-inflammatory medications can help to reduce inflammation and swelling.

 Antibiotics